 The cost of housing varies drastically across the country.
 Dublin is the most expensive city, both in terms of property rentals and property purchases.
-According to Numbeo, the average cost of a one-bedroom rental apartment in Dublin’s city centre is €1,631 per month.
+According to Numbeo, the average cost of a one-bedroom rental apartment in Dublin’s city center is €1,631 per month.
 Rural locations offer more affordable housing.
-You’ll find something to suit all tastes, including studio flats, coastal cottages and farms with agricultural land.
+You’ll find something to suit all tastes, including studio flats, coastal cottages, and farms with agricultural land.

 Social security entitlements/pensions

 It is very likely that you can have your pension from your home country (or another country) paid in Ireland.